DevExpress-Examples/wpf-dock-layout-manager-use-the-layout-upgrade-event-to-upgrade-a-layout-from-one-version-to-another/Readme.md

 ### Save and Restore Layouts

-Save and restore the layout through the [`WorkspaceManager`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.WorkspaceManager).
-The manager writes the layout to disk as an XML file and can reapply it later:
+Use the [`WorkspaceManager`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.WorkspaceManager) component to save the application layout to an XML file and restore it when needed:

 ```csharp
 manager.CaptureWorkspace("TestWorkspace");